jLevar/startup/README.md

 ### HTML
 The application is structured using HTML:

-    HTML pages - Two HTML page that represent the ability to login and vote.
-    Links - The login page automatically links to the voter page.
-The voter page contains links for every voting choice.
-    Text - Each of the voting choices is represented by a textual description.
-    Images - I couldn't figure out how to include an image and so I didn't do this. 😔 DB/Login - Input box and submit button for login.
-The voting choices represent data pulled from the database.
-    WebSocket - The count of voting results represent the tally of realtime votes.
+  - **Pages** - There are 5 pages. index (home page), login, signup, speedway, and shop.
+  - **Links** - The home page contains links to both the login and sign-up pages.
+The login and sign-up pages link to each other, and take you to speedway upon form submission.
+Both speedway and shop contain links to each other, as well as the home page.
+  - **Text** - Many elements are text, such as the team names, amount of snails, time left, the quote, etc.
+  - **Images** - The header includes an image of a snail on a track.
+  - **DB/Login** - There in an input box for username/email and password that will authenticate from the database.
+The number of snails on each team, the time left for each team, as well as each users balance, is all stored in the database.
+  - **WebSocket** - The amount of snails in the race as well as the time remaining for each snail will be regularly updated as users changes influence the race.
+  - **3rd Party Service** - At the bottom of the raceway is an inspirational quote pulled from a 3rd party service, similar to Simon.